ibm-cloud-docs/pattern-sap-on-vpc/resiliency-considerations.md

 99.95% infrastructure availability can be achieved in a single zone by deploying multiple server instances for each of the security, application, and database components.
 To maximize investment on DR infrastructure so DR infrastructure is not idle, it's recommended to have cross-region passive DR with the DR region hosing nonproduction workloads.
 This can optimize the DR environment for additional cost savings.
 The {{site.data.keyword.Bluemix_notm}} environment does not support any preconfigured high-availability (HA) scenarios for SAP.
 However, HA scenarios can be configured based on the HA extension for the operating system.
 HA extensions are created by adding the required hardware and the required software components to SAP landscapes.

 [Placement groups](https://cloud.ibm.com/docs/vpc?topic=vpc-about-placement-groups-for-vpc) should be used when you deploy multiple virtual server instances.
 While the {{site.data.keyword.Bluemix_notm}} VSI scheduler attempts to place the virtual server instances on different hypervisors, the scheduler might not succeed.
 If they are not placed on different hypervisors, then a single point of failure is introduced.
-Creating multiple virtual server instances that offer the same service and use placement groups, ensures the application is better protected against hardware or software failures, and even for unplanned maintenance.
+Creating multiple virtual server instances that offer the same service and use placement groups, ensures that the application is better protected against hardware or software failures, and even for unplanned maintenance.

 {{site.data.keyword.Bluemix_notm}} application load balancer spreads client requests or loads across 2 or more server instances for improved resiliency and improved performance.
 In addition, {{site.data.keyword.Bluemix_notm}} load balancers do health checks to ensure that only "healthy" virtual server instances receive client requests.